-Protect the City of London from terrorism and extremism Measure Traffic Light Pa To maintain threat levels at least 95% of our dedicated Ring of Steel patrols at a level commensurate with terrorist GREEN age 10 Performance Requirement - 1635 hours per month Actual hours engaged on CT specific duties = 5967 hours.
-Over the course of the second quarter, the Force exceeded the "UPD Requirement" significantly every the increased levels of patrols as a result of the Queen's Diamond Jubilee and the Olympic and Paralyr of applications.
-To the end of September a total of 21 have been received and consultation has taken place on all of them.
+Protect Protect the City of London from terrorism and extremism Measure Traffic Light 1.
+To maintai threat leve n at least 95% of our dedicated Ring of Steel patrols at a level commensurate with terrorist GREEN Performance Actual hours engaged on CT specific duties = 5967 hours.
+Over the course of the second quarter, the Force exceeded the "UPD Requirement" significantly every the increased levels of patrols as a result of the Queen's Diamond Jubilee and the Olympic and Paralyr